TeamX-Official/protonOS/README.md

  Because it isn't our first try.
  We already did 3 OS before (InfinityOS, LataOSX and MaverickOS Old Version).
  This OS is developed for simplicity, modernity and functionalities.

+# What changes between MaverickOS OV and this MaverickOS?
+ *placeholder*